bevyengine/bevy-website/content/learn/book/control-flow/run-conditions.md

 instead, they work by accepting a value, and then returning a function that can be used as a run condition.

-Run conditions can be composed: by default, chaining multiple `.run_if` calls are composed via AND logic, but various boolean operations are provided by the [`Condition`] trait.
+Run conditions can be composed: by default, chaining multiple `.run_if` calls are composed via AND logic, but various boolean operations are provided by the [`SystemCondition`] trait.

 Run conditions can also be applied to multiple systems at once, using [system sets].
 If a system set is given a run condition, it will be evaluated once per frame for that system set,